QED-it/zcash_tx_tool/README.md

 - Blocks up to new activation height are pre-mined and stored in the database that is built into the docker image to avoid long initial sync time

-To build and run the docker image run:
+To build and run the docker image:

 ```bash
 docker build -t qedit/zebra-singlenode-txv5 .